faizanA786/blackjack/README.md

 # Blackjack Game

 A Python-based blackjack game (heavily inspired by Resident Evil 7, 21 DLC) that can be played in the terminal.
+This project aims to follow the procedural programming paradigm that I am studying at university.

 ---
 ## Features